Skip to main content

 United States

-Oxbow Fish Hatchery serves as a trapping and spawning facility for steelhead broodstock, a trapping facility for spring Chinook salmon (for Rapid River Fish Hatchery production) and a rearing facility for fall Chinook salmon.
+Oxbow Fish Hatchery serves as a trapping and spawning facility for steelhead broodstock, and a trapping facility for spring Chinook salmon (for Rapid River Fish Hatchery production).
 Adult salmon and steelhead are collected at a trap 23 miles downstream from the hatchery at the base of Hells Canyon Dam on the Oregon side of the river.

 Water Supply - Adult Operation Water Source

 Water for adult hatchery operations is pumped from the Snake River.
-A pumping platform adjacent to the hatchery holds two 100-horsepower production pumps, each producing 17 cubic feet per second.
-Only one pump operates at a time.
-Water from the production pumps passes over two aeration pump platforms, one on the south end of the adult ponds and one on the north end of the adult ponds.
-The water then enters the four adult holding ponds.
+A pumping platform at the 100-year floodplain elevation is adjacent to the hatchery and holds two 100-horsepower production pumps.
+Only one pump runs at a time, producing up 17 cubic feet per second of surface water.
+Water from the production pumps passes through a degassing tower that brings total dissolved gasses to equilibrium before going into the adult holding raceways.
 Water temperatures range from a winter low of 34° F to a late summer high of 72° F.

 Water Supply - Incubation Water Source

-Oxbow Hatchery was constructed in 1962 by Idaho Power Company and is operated by the Idaho Department of Fish and Game.
+Oxbow Hatchery is owned by Idaho Power Company while daily operations are handled by the Idaho Department of Fish and Game.
 All funding for this project is provided by Idaho Power as part of its operating license for Brownlee, Oxbow, and Hells Canyon dams on the Snake River.
 The Federal Energy Regulatory Commission requires Idaho Power to operate this facility to conserve fish runs that were impacted by the construction of the three dam complex.
 These dams were built without fish passage facilities with the idea that salmon and steelhead would be trapped and trucked around the dams.
 When this program failed, Idaho Power provided funds to build Oxbow Fish Hatchery.

-The three primary objectives of Oxbow Fish Hatchery are:
+The Two primary objectives of Oxbow Fish Hatchery are:

 Steelhead Trout